liuchong/go-flake/README.md

-# fid
+# go-flake
-A very simple flake id generator in go
+A very simple flake id generator in go.